yousefmekhlafi/chest-cancer-classification/README.md

 PROJECT STATUS: Functional

-# Project scope and goals
+# Project Scope and Goals

 1. Learn advanced python OOP concepts by reverse engineering open-source code
 2. Practice and get an idea on how mlflow and DVC work